-This study proposes a technology conceived based on an integrative approach that aims to promote phosphorus recovery and to recycle ferric water treatment sludge (FWTS), using it as a phosphorus adsorbent which may be applied as a soil ameliorant after reaching saturating.
-The assessed pilot plant operated with a daily influent flow of 360 liters and presented a removal efficiency of 94.4% ± 3.2% for COD and of 91.2% ± 7.8% for suspended solids.
+This study proposes a technology conceived based on an integrative approach that aims to promote phosphorus recovery and to recycle ferric water treatment sludge (FWTS), using it as a phosphorus adsorbent which may be applied as a soil ameliorant after reaching saturation.
+The assessed pilot plant operated with a daily influent flow of 360 litres and presented a removal efficiency of 94.4% ± 3.2% for chemical oxygen demand (COD) and of 91.2% ± 7.8% for suspended solids.
 It also presented promising results for phosphorus removal.
 The maximum efficiency of dissolved reactive phosphorus removal was 95% on the first day and it decreased until reaching adsorbent saturation.
-The estimated breakthrough time was one year in the condition in which the filling medium of second constructed wetland was only FWTS.
-In this situation, the effluent phosphorus concentration is 0.2 mg·L−1.
+The estimated breakthrough time was one year in the condition in which the filling medium of a second constructed wetland was only FWTS.
+In this situation, the effluent phosphorus concentration was 0.2 mg·L−1.
 The authors concluded that the application of FWTS in a constructed wetland bed is an interesting alternative.
 Batch adsorption experiments were run using phosphorus stock solution.
 Langmuir and Freundlich adsorption isotherm models were obtained for different initial pH values.
-The maximum adsorption capacity decreased as the initial pH was increased; values ranged from 4.76 mg P g−1 (pH = 3.9) to 1.44 mg P g−1 (pH = 9.0).
+The maximum adsorption capacity decreased as the initial pH was increased; values ranged from 4.76 mg P·g−1 (pH = 3.9) to 1.44 mg P·g−1 (pH = 9.0).